TotalKrill/nvim/README.md

 in home folder.

-Remember to go into YouComplete me and compile with:
+Remember to go into the YouCompleteme folder and compile with:

     cd ~/.vim/bundle/YouCompleteMe
     ./install.sh --clang-completer

-Depends on `astyle, ctags and ofcourse vim`
+Depends on `astyle, ctags and ofcourse neovim`

+You will need a neovim with python 2 enabled.
+For archlinux a 'python2-neovim' package is available in the AUR

 Usage
 -----